Bart-Terpstra/data-engineering-projects-udacity/course_notes/data_modeling.md

 There are multiple contraints possible for the CREATE statement:
 * NOT NULL
 * UNIQUE: on 1, or multiple columns (e.g. UNIQUE (customer_id, store_id, spent))
-* PRIMARY KEY (group of columns is called Composite Key): by default has the NOT NULL and UNIQUE constraints in it.
+* PRIMARY KEY (group of columns is called Composite Key): by default has **both** the NOT NULL and UNIQUE constraints in it.

 UPSERT: terminology for UPDATE and INSERT on an existing table.
 When there is a conflict in the data, you have multiple options that you can add to the INSERT statement: